-Sam: Should I purchase an antique engagement ring or a reproduction?
+Sam: Should I purchase an antique engagement ring

 If you are looking to purchase an antique looking engagement ring, why not buy the real thing.
 Nothing matches the delicate workmanship and one of a kind designs.